-This is a question we continue to hear a lot from visitors to Orlando, especially those who have been here several times: Where can we go to get an experience of small-town America?
+This is a question we continue to hear a lot from our UK visitors to Orlando, especially those who have been here several times: Where can we go to get an experience of small-town America?
 It’s a really good subject to raise as it also ties in with another regular query from those who like to go beyond the obvious attractions of the fabulous Sunshine State, namely how to get a locals’ experience in Florida.

 Well, in both instances, we would definitely answer: Visit Winter Garden!

 Regular AttractionTickets.com readers will know we love to highlight some of the offbeat and lesser-known destinations within this wonderful holiday playground, and we’ve featured places like Altamonte Springs, Winter Park, Mount Dora and DeLand in the past.
 All four make for excellent day-out experiences that provide a nice change of pace to the usual non-stop nature of the theme park capital of the world, and this is especially true of Winter Garden, a suburban hideaway in the greater metro Orlando area that is still easy to find and not far from Disney and Co.

 While you won’t see Winter Garden indicated on many tourist maps, it is fast becoming THE place for locals to visit for its upbeat array of shops, restaurants and special events, and especially the weekly Farmers Market, which springs to life every Saturday and provides a truly festive atmosphere for this bustling, attractive community.